 Our Optometrists Specialize in Glaucoma Management in Plano, TX

 Glaucoma is an ocular disease that can damage your optic nerve and vision quality.
 At Lakeside Vision & Optical, glaucoma testing and treatment is our expertise.
-Dr. Deborah A. Moon and Dr. Blythe McPherson, Optometric Glaucoma Specialists, will inspect and monitor your eyes using advanced diagnostic equipment.
+Dr. Deborah A. Moon, Optometric Glaucoma Specialists, will inspect and monitor your eyes using advanced diagnostic equipment.
 When glaucoma is detected and treated early, we can offer effective ways to help preserve your sharp, healthy eyesight.

 What happens when you have glaucoma?